Welcome to today's edition of the Rush 24-7 podcast.

 All they do is ruin things.

-And if I were to sit here and go through this a little bit, hey, why doesn't Congress bring in bringing big gold?
+And if I were to sit here and go through this a little bit, hey, why doesn't Congress bring in big gold?

 Seen the price of gold lately?

-Why don't Congress bring in big jewelry?
+Why didn't Congress bring in big jewelry?

-You see the price of diamonds list.
+You see the price of diamonds list?

 It's skyrocketing.